 Squirrels are a member of the Rodentia scientific order, meaning they’re rodents.
 People do keep some rodents as pets.
 For instance, mice, rats, guinea pigs, and hamsters are all commonly kept house pets, and they can be great starter pets for kids.
 Based on this, it makes sense that squirrels might make good pets too.

 But think of the flipside.
 Rodents are also pests.
 They get into your car and fill it with cactus, or chew through cables, infest your home, leave droppings everywhere, eat your food, and more.
 Generally, rats, mice, and similar rodents are not the type of creatures you want to invite into your house.
+Therefore a pet squirrel isn’t the best idea.

 The big distinction to make is domesticated vs wild animals.
 Rodents tearing up your home and vehicle are wild.
 On the other hand, rodents kept as pets, the guinea pigs, hamsters, mice, and rats we mentioned, are domesticated and were born in captivity.